jrd261/exp-docs/_pages/developers/guides/real-time-communication.md

 ---
 permalink: /developers/guides/real-time-communication
-title: Real Time Communications
+title: Real Time Communications=
 keywords: network
 ---

 # Overview

-Devices on the EXP platform can communicate in real time.
-Messaging takes place though multi-cast broadcasting.
+Devices on the EXP platform can communicate with low latency via multi-cast broadcasting.

 Broadcasts have a name, payload, and channel.
-Using the SDKs, devices can listen on channels for broadcasts by name, and take action upon receiving the payload.
+Using the SDKs, devices can listen on channels (via websocket) for broadcasts by name, and take action upon receiving the payload.
 Devices can also respond to the broadcast with a response payload.
 The broadcaster in turn recieves an array of response payloads.

 Both the broadcast and response payload must be JSON serializable types.